-The Consolidated Statements of Income data set forth below for fiscal years 2019, 2018 and 2017 and the Consolidated Balance Sheets data as of the end of fiscal years 2019 and 2018 are derived from, and qualified by reference to, the Consolidated Financial Statements included in Item 8 of this Annual Report on Form 10-K. The Consolidated Statements of Income data for fiscal years 2016 and 2015 and the Consolidated Balance Sheets data as of the end of fiscal years 2017, 2016 and 2015 are derived from the Consolidated Financial Statements previously filed with the SEC on Annual Reports on Form 10-K.
+The Consolidated Statements of Income data set forth below for fiscal years 2020, 2019 and 2018 and the Consolidated Balance Sheets data as of the end of fiscal years 2020 and 2019 are derived from, and qualified by reference to, the Consolidated Financial Statements included in Item 8 of this Annual Report on Form 10-K. The Consolidated Statements of Income data for fiscal years 2017 and 2016 and the Consolidated Balance Sheets data as of the end of fiscal years 2018, 2017 and 2016 are derived from the Consolidated Financial Statements previously filed with the SEC in Annual Reports on Form 10-K.

-This information should be read in conjunction with Management's Discussion and Analysis contained in Item 7 of this Annual Report on Form 10-K, the Consolidated Financial Statements and accompanying notes, and the corresponding items included in our Annual Report on Form 10-K for fiscal years 2018 and 2017.

-All fiscal years presented consisted of fifty-two weeks except for fiscal year 2016 which consisted of fifty-three weeks.
+This information should be read in conjunction with Management's Discussion and Analysis of Financial Condition and Results of Operations contained in Item 7 of this Annual Report on Form 10-K, the Consolidated Financial Statements and accompanying notes, and the corresponding items included in our Annual Reports on Form 10-K for fiscal years 2019 and 2018.
+All fiscal years presented consisted of 52 weeks except for fiscal year 2016, which consisted of 53 weeks.
 Our past results are not necessarily indicative of our future performance.